 3 “And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?

 4 “Or how can you say to your brother, ‘Let me remove the speck from your eye’; and look, a plank is in your own eye?

 5 “Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.
 (NKJV).

 Third, Hezekiah called a solemn or sacred assembly.
 He gathered together the priests and the Levites in the house of God and admonished them, saying, “Now sanctify yourselves, sanctify the house of the LORD God of your fathers, and carry out the rubbish from the holy place.”
 (2 Chro.
 29:5 NKJV).

 Frankly speaking, we have had enough entertainments, jamborees and festivities in the house of God.
-Calling a sacred or solemn assembly where and when a call to repentance and holiness would take priority or precedence over other things is a prerequisite for true revival or reformation.
+Calling a sacred or solemn assembly where and when a call to true repentance and faith in Christ alone will take priority or precedence over other things is a prerequisite for true revival or reformation.

 Apparently, there are lots of rubbish and filth to carry out of the holy place today as in the days of Hezekiah.

 As a believer, you are the house of God.
-The Scripture queries, “Do you not know that you are God’s temple and that God’s Spirit dwells in you?”
+Paul queries, “Do you not know that you are God’s temple and that God’s Spirit dwells in you?”
 (1 Cor.
 3:16 RSV).

 Carry out the rubbish today from the holy place!

 Sadly, the church today is also full of rubbish and filth.
 Any human tradition, custom or culture, any religious rites, rules or regulations, or any human philosophy, doctrine, view or opinion that is contrary to the teaching of Christ and His early apostles is nothing but rubbish and filth that we must carry out of the church today.